tomnis/teamcity-junit/README.md

 <br><br>

 I have included a docker-compose file with containers for TeamCity server and agent.
 I am using docker version 1.12.3 on OS X 10.11.4.
+Both images (server and agent) are using TeamCity version 10.0.3.
 Both containers can be started by cloning this repo and running the following commands:
 ```